 The IP addresses used by QUIC.cloud services may potentially be blocked by various firewalls either outright or when making a frequent amount of requests.
-This is especially a problem when they are blocked by the origin server, since QUIC.cloud acts as a proxy service for your domain, and requires access for uncached requests.
+This is especially a problem when they are blocked by the origin server, since QUIC.cloud CDN acts as a proxy service for your domain, and requires access for uncached requests.

 To ensure QUIC.cloud is not blocked by the origin server, it’s ideal that the QUIC.cloud IPs be added to an ignore-list or allowlist.
 Please note that this IP list may be changed on a weekly basis as nodes are added or removed when optimizing global performance for you so contact your hosting support or server admin and refer to this page if you don’t have access to change it yourself.

 T added after the IP (no space) indicates that it is Trusted.
 So, your list would look something like this: